Client Guide: Font Licensing

 What is a licence?

-A font is technically a piece of computer software, and just like any software you need to obtain a license before installing it.
+A font is technically a piece of computer software and just like any software, you need to obtain a licence before installing it.
 All fonts have licences.
 Some are free.
 Some cost money.
 Some licences are very relaxed about their use.
 Some are extremely restrictive (more on that later).

 Why should I care?

-There’s a few ways that fonts can be licenced:
+There’s a few ways that fonts can be licenced and some things to consider:

 Per user licensing

-Most commercially available fonts are licensed on a per user basis (especially full licence purchase fonts).
+Most commercially available fonts are licensed on a per user basis (especially desktop fonts).
 So if you have 50 people in your company and you want them all to use your brand font, you’ll need 50 licences.

 Normally our advice would be to have a standard fallback font (like Arial) for those outside the marketing team who will use them only in letters, emails, documents etc.